 - Help and Support: it is useful to know what kind of help and support is available.
 The site may have FAQ section, a community forum and or further resources with which you should become familiar.
 Note: differences in ‘time zones’ can affect support availability.

-Return to top 1.2.
-Legislative Issues Upon using an external web 2.0 service/tool you are personally ‘signing’ an agreement between with the company providing the service.
+1.2.
+Legislative Issues Upon using an external social media service/tool you are personally ‘signing’ an agreement between with the company providing the service.
 The ‘Web2Rights’ project, funded by JISC, has created a number of resources to address legal issues that can arise.
 It is essential that you are familiar with the issues outlined below.

 - by using a standard web service to which users sign up at their own choice;